-4 top tips for law firm SEO
+4 top SEO tips for law firms

 Legal search engine optimization (or legal SEO) faces some unique challenges compared to other industries.
 But so do all the business ventures and websites that specialize in a particular niche.